College Faculty Committees

 Student representatives to the undergraduate curriculum committees

-Each of the undergraduate curriculum committees includes 1-2 student representatives from Columbia College.
+Each of the undergraduate curriculum committees includes 1-2 student representatives from Columbia College who serve on the committees for a full academic year.
 Student representatives are current juniors or seniors of the College who can bring to bear their experiences to date of the Core Curriculum and of their major programs of study, as well as the many conversations they have had with their peers throughout their years at Columbia.
 While students are not voting members of the committees, they play a crucial role in advising faculty members on the student experience of the curriculum and in presenting to faculty members the typical questions and concerns of undergraduate students.

 Apply to be a student representative